 The Logitech M720 Triathlon and the Logitech Marathon Mouse M705 are office mice with similar looks, but the Triathlon is a better mouse with more features.
 The Triathlon has a sturdier-feeling build, Bluetooth support, and a button on the thumb rest for gesture commands.
 It also has better mouse feet made of PTFE rather than plastic and is ideal for a fingertip grip, regardless of hand size.
 On the other hand, the Marathon is suitable for all hand sizes, depending on grip type.
 It also has a slightly lower click latency but doesn't support Bluetooth, so it only connects wirelessly with its USB receiver.

 The Logitech MX Master 3 is a better mouse than the Logitech Marathon Mouse M705.
 The MX Master 3 has a better build quality, Bluetooth support, a sensor that works on glass, and a larger thumb rest with a gesture control button.
-It also has both a vertical and horizontal scroll wheel, and the vertical wheel can be unlocked manually or automatically for free-scrolling.
-Unfortunately, while its shape is great for palm and claw grips, it isn't suitable for small hands, regardless of grip type.
+It also has both a vertical and horizontal scroll wheel, and you can unlock the vertical wheel manually or automatically for free-scrolling.
 On the other hand, the M705 is still a very good office mouse, but it only connects via a USB receiver, and you can only toggle free-scrolling manually.
 That said, it's well suited for all hand sizes, depending on grip type, and its smaller form factor is more portable than the MX Master 3.